OmarElkadi2020/prayer/Readme.md

 ## Calendar Integration

-The application can integrate with your Google or Microsoft calendar to automatically find available slots for prayers and create events.
-This is configured via the application's Settings GUI.
+The application intelligently integrates with your Google or Microsoft calendar to find free slots within prayer timespans, and then arranges adhan and focus steps within these available slots.
+This active management and optimization of scheduling is configured via the application's Settings GUI.

 ### Manual Setup (if not using GUI)